many-passwords/many-passwords.github.io/README.md

 This repository is responsible for the [project website](https://many-passwords.github.io).

-The main repo containing entries, thanks and sources is [here](https://github.com/many-passwords/many-passwords).
+The main repo containing entries, thanks, stats and sources is [here](https://github.com/many-passwords/many-passwords).

 ## Contributing